Frozen shoulder, also called adhesive capsulitis, is a painful and disabling condition of

 You can also use some of the natural painkillers like spicy foods, peppermint oil, epsom salt, cannabis oil, boswellia extract, turmeric etc.

 A chiropractor using spinal manipulation and active release technique can improve the mobility of the shoulder by loosening the muscles of the neck and back.

 Acupuncture is considered to be effective in coping with the pain caused by frozen shoulder.
 It is an ancient Chinese method used to treat the pain using very fine needles.

-Although Adhesive capsulitis and Frozen shoulder sound painful and scary, over time it will get better for you with the right guidance.
+Although Adhesive capsulitis or frozen shoulder sound painful and scary, over time it will get better for you with the right guidance.